transferwise/pipelinewise/docs/index.rst

 Features
 --------

 - **Built with ELT in mind**: PipelineWise fits into the ELT landscape but does not do traditional ETL.
 PipelineWise ingests data first into DWH in the original format and the "transformation" shifts to the end of the data pipeline.
-Load time transformations are still supported but complex mapping and joins have to be done once the data is replicated into the Data Warehouse.
+Load time transformations are still supported but complex mapping and joins have to be done once the data is reproduced into the Data Warehouse.
 - **Lightweight**: No daemons or database setup are required
-- **Replication Methods**: CDC (Log Based), Key-Based Incremental and Full Table snapshots
+- **Reproduction Methods**: CDC (Log Based), Key-Based Incremental and Full Table snapshots
 - **Managed Schema Changes**: When source data changes, PipelineWise detects the change and alters the schema in your DWH automatically
-- **Load time transformations**: Ideal place to obfuscate, mask or filter sensitive data that should never be replicated in the Data Warehouse
+- **Load time transformations**: Ideal place to obfuscate, mask or filter sensitive data that should never be reproduced in the Data Warehouse
 - **YAML based configuration**: Data pipelines are defined as YAML files, ensuring that the entire configuration is kept under version control
 - **Integration with external tools**: With built-in event handlers you can trigger external scripts automatically when a certain event occures
 - **Extensible**: PipelineWise is using `Singer.io <https://www.singer.io/>`_  compatible taps and target connectors.
 New connectors can be added to PipelineWise with relatively small effort